youyuxiansen/docker-drawio/README.md

 ## Description

-The Dockerfile builds from `tomcat:9-jre11` and `tomcat:9-jre8-alpine` (see <https://hub.docker.com/_/tomcat/>)
+The Dockerfile builds from `tomcat:10.0.12-jre11-temurin` (see <https://hub.docker.com/_/tomcat/>)

-**Note: Version 16.0.0 changed from -slim to the standard Tomcat 9 and JRE 11 image, the major version number change indicating it's a breaking change.**
+**Note: Starting from version 16.5.3, alpine and debian images are no longer maintained.
+We changed to a single image that uses the tomcat image with the least security vulnerabilities.
+Currently, the image is based on Eclipse Temurin JRE and Ubuntu 20.04.3 LTS (Focal Fossa)**

 Forked from [fjudith/draw.io](https://github.com/fjudith/docker-draw.io)